NahinIslamSafa/Data_Visualization/README.md

 ## Objective

-The objective of this project was to transform property listing data into an interactive Tableau dashboard that makes it easier to understand **pricing patterns, listing distribution, geographic differences, and revenue trends**.
+The objective of this project was to transform property listing data into an interactive Tableau dashboard that provides clear insights into pricing patterns, geographic differences, listing distribution, and revenue trends over time.

 ## Project Files